- What do I need to apply?

 - What if I’m a New York City area candidate?

-It was several years ago that residents of New York City discovered that leaving New York City to study Upstate has many advantages.
+It was several years ago that residents of New York City discovered that leaving New York City to study Upstate can have many advantages.
 The Onondaga School of Therapeutic Massage limits its enrollment to around 50 students per program.
 By limiting enrollment we provide a high staff-to-student ratio with more personalized attention and education.
 Also, the Onondaga School of Therapeutic Massage offers one of New York State’s only 1,000 hour programs that can be completed in six-months.
-This means you will be earning an income as a massage therapist sooner than your counterparts who study locally.
+This means you can be earning an income as a massage therapist sooner than your counterparts who study locally.
 Combine this with the reasonable apartment rates and it is no surprise students are choosing to study at the Onondaga School of Therapeutic Massage.

 Boyce Brawly who chose to study at OSTM completed the program in six months and returned New York City to practice.
 He works summers in the Hamptons and winters in South Beach, Florida!

 Although we don’t have dormitory facilities, our admissions department can aid you in finding nearby housing.
 Feel free to contact the admissions department of our Syracuse or Rochester campuses for additional information,-or to schedule a tour.

 New York and Nebraska are the only two states that offer 1,000-hour programs.
 The national average is 500 hours of education which means that OSTM graduates start their massage career with a substantial educational advantage,-and have little difficulty securing out-of-state employment.
 Graduates of the Onondaga School of Therapeutic Massage can be eligible to sit for the MBLEx Exam and NCBTMB Board Certification, recognized by many other states.
 Because laws governing the practice of massage outside of New York State vary, graduates should contact the local jurisdiction in which they intend to practice for specific requirements.

 - Does OSTM provide accommodations in the classroom and on exams?